wxMaxima-developers/wxmaxima/Compiling.md

 On Mac OS X you should install XCode.
-To build wxMaxima open the Terminal application and follow the instructions for building with cmake.
+To build wxMaxima open the Terminal application and follow the instructions for building with cmake. wxMac can be installed using homebrew, fink or macports.
+Alternatively see the section about compiling wxWidgets.
-It is recommended that you compile your own version of wxMac.
-See the section about compiling wxWidgets.
+In order to work on the translations of the manual addintionally po4a (a perl program) and pandoc are necessary.
+An app bundle in the .dmg format should be assembled if after compiling wxMaxima the following command is executed:

-In order to get the wxMaxima manual in html for po4a (a perl program) and pandoc are necessary.
+    cmake --build . -- package

 ### Compiling on Windows